scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 # Puma

-Originally deisnged for Rubinius (GIL-less ruby interpreter).
+Originally designed for Rubinius (GIL-less ruby interpreter).

 Claims to require less memory than others (the server itself)